+Online Programs Tuition Refund Policy for Wisconsin Residents

+Proportion of Total Course, Program or Term Tuition Refund

+Completed as of Date of Withdrawal

+1-9% 90%

+10-19% 80%

+20-29% 70%

+30-39% 60%

+40-49% 50%

+50-59% 40%

+60% or more No Refund

+Students residing in Maryland, who are admitted into an online program, will receive refunds in accordance with the following policy.
+A student who withdraws or is dismissed after attending at least one class, but before completing 61 percent of the instruction in the current enrollment period, shall be entitles to a prorated refund, as calculated below:

+Online Programs Tuition Refund Policy for Maryland Residents

+Proportion of Total Course, Program or Term Completed as of Date of Withdrawal Tuition Refund

+Less than 10% 90%

+10-19% 80%

+20-29% 60%

+30-39% 40%

+40-60% 20%

+More than 60% No Refund

+Financial Appeal

-- Student may drop from a course 4 6 calendar days after the first class meeting for a 50% refund. - Students dropping from a course 7 calendar days or more after the first class meeting will receive no refund - Courses that have a condensed meeting schedule will have no refund available after the first class meeting.
-Financial Appeal This process is designed to address extenuating circumstances that occurred during a given semester that prevented a student from receiving a partial or full refund for a course(s).
+This process is designed to address extenuating circumstances that occurred during a given course/semester that prevented a student from receiving a partial or full refund for a course(s).
 Students may write a letter of appeal describing the reason(s) and justification for seeking an exception to the refund policy.
 The burden of proof shall be upon the student to prove his or her case by a preponderance of evidence in the written appeal.
 Be specific with extenuating circumstances, dates, the name of persons contacted and any steps you took to address the problem at the time it occurred.
 Attach appropriate documentation from your instructor, medical provider or other professionals as needed.

-Student submits the appeal to the Financial Appeal Committee by: Mail:
+Student submits the appeal to the Financial Appeal Committee by:

+Mail:

-Benedictine University Attn: Financial Appeals Committee 5700 College Road, Lisle, IL 60532 Fax:
+Benedictine University Attn: Financial Appeals Committee 5700 College Road, Lisle, IL 60532

+Fax: